walkabillylab/be_phac_scoping_review/green_blue_analysis.md

 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          6
 ```

-Overal there were 16 measures using audit based tools, 1 measure using parent self-report and 4 measures using self-report.
+Overall there were 16 measures using audit based tools, 1 measure using parent self-report and 4 measures using self-report.

 The data for the measures is a bit messier.
 There were a number of instances of studies using SOPARC or self-report in combination with other audit based measures, which is why the numbers don't sum to 16.